 In the trucking industry, the fluctuating cost of fuel is one of the biggest expenses.
-However, you can control and reduce fuel expenses if you follow the best practices while operating your truck and getting it ready for the road.
+However, as an owner operator, you can control and reduce fuel expenses if you follow the best practices while operating your truck and getting it ready for the road.

-I’ve been a professional truck driver for over 20 years now, and here are a few tips I’ve learned on the road that may help with fuel optimization.
+I’ve been a professional owner operator truck driver for over 20 years now, and here are a few tips I’ve learned on the road that may help with fuel optimization.

 Driving slower can significantly limit your fuel expenses.

 Keeping your RPMs lower at cruising speed can help with fuel consumption.
 According to the Department of Energy, every 5 mph over 50 will cost you an extra $0.19 per gallon.
 That means if your current MPG is 6 MPG at an average cost of $3.25 a gallon, your cost is $0.54 a mile.

 However, if you can reduce your speed to 55 and improve your MPG to 8, your average cost per mile is now $0.40 per mile.

 If your yearly average is 130,000 miles, you could potentially save $18,200 that you can add to your bottom line by the end of the year.
 That could break down to almost eight truck payments a year—depending upon your payment plan.

 You can also reduce fuel expenses by using cruise control and maintaining speed on flat, straight stretches.
 Newer automatic transmissions also help with correct shift timing and by lowering excessive fuel waste while shifting gears.

 Reducing hard braking and excessive acceleration can also help reduce fuel costs.
 There’s no rule that says you need to put your foot to the floor and accelerate through the gears as fast as possible.

 In the KeepTruckin Dashboard, you can monitor how many times a critical safety event (such as hard braking, hard cornering, and excessive acceleration) is recorded.